bjpop/gurita/README.md

 ### Advanved example

-The following example illustrates Hatch's ability to chain commands together:
+The following example illustrates Hatch's ability to chain commands together.

+Commands in a chain are separated by the plus sign (+) and data flows from left to right in the chain.

 ```bash
 cat iris.csv | hatch filter 'species != "virginica"' + \